webdigi/AWS-VPN-Server-Setup/README.md

 - Your commits and code updates are welcome.
 Changes are only required to src/templates in most cases.
 Looking forward to all the pull requests :)

 ## Updates
+- 11 November 2016, (Mac users) PPTP is not supported on the latest macOS Sierra so please use the IPSEC over L2TP.
+[Please see screenshots and details on setting up L2TP over IPSEC in the blog](https://www.webdigi.co.uk/blog/2015/how-to-setup-your-own-private-secure-free-vpn-on-the-amazon-aws-cloud-in-10-minutes/).
 - 12 September 2016, (Advanced users) See output/Unified-Cloud-Formation-Key-Name.json if you like to have a KEY NAME specified to SSH to the instance.
 Thanks to @tedi for the pull request.
-- 11 November 2016, (Mac users) PPTP is not supported on the latest macOS Sierra so please use the IPSEC over L2TP.

 ### License
 Licensed under the [MIT license](https://github.com/webdigi/AWS-VPN-Server-Setup/blob/master/LICENSE.txt).
 Maintained by Webdigi, a [Web Development agency](https://www.webdigi.co.uk) in London, UK